lukkelele/LkEngine/README.md

 - ImGuizmo

 ### Building LkEngine
-I use premake5 because it is able to create solution files in a neat way.[Build](build.sh) This allows for (almost) identical development on both Windows and Linux.
+I use premake5 because it is able to create solution files in a neat way.
+This allows for (almost) identical development on both Windows and Linux.
 CMake is a choice as well, there are CMakeLists.txt available but there is some configuration to do.
 <br>